vives-project-xp/Zend/README.md

 ```

 Check if docker-compose is correctly installed with the `docker-compose --version` and `docker ps` commands.

+If the docker-compose command does not work because you installed it as a user, the PATH will probably not be correct.
+You will have to look it up (usually its under `usrname/.cargo/env/`), run the `source` command again and reboot.

 Build with the `docker-compose up --build` command.